 Clyde Fen Candidate Natural Area

-The Clyde Fen Candidate Natural Area is located in the Dry Mixedwood Boreal Forest Natural Region, approximately 8 km NE of Clyde, or 7.5 km E of Highway 2 along the Bouchard Lake Road.
-The natural area encompasses parts of three quarter sections of land (SW 15, NE 16 and SW 27 of T60 R24 W4).
-Much of the surrounding land has been cleared for agriculture.
-A large commercial sand pit is in operation east of the natural area (in the NW 15).
+Clyde Fen Candidate Natural Area is located in the Dry Mixedwood Boreal Forest Natural Region, approximately 8 km northeast of the town of Clyde or 7.5 km east of Highway 2 along the Bouchard Lake Road.
+Three quarter sections (SW 15, NE 16, and SW 27 of T60 R24 W4M) of the greater fen area are designated as a natural area, totaling an area of 119 ha.
+Much of the surrounding land has been cleared for agriculture and a large commercial sand and gravel pit is in operation east of the natural area (in the NW 15).

-The wettest parts of the area support a weekly patterned, treeless fen with alternating higher, drier strings of dwarf birch, sedge and golden moss, and lower, wetter flarks of sedges and brown mosses.
-The edges of the fen are dominated by tamarack, dwarf birch, bog bean and brown mosses.
-This grades into a black spruce –Labrador tea –golden moss/feathermoss forest as the soil moisture level drops.
-At higher and drier elevations, a few small areas of white spruce–aspen /balsam poplar forest can be found.
-There are also two sand ridges in the area with an open jack pine–northern rice grass forest.
-A checklist of the vascular plants of the Clyde Fen Natural Area has been prepared and is available from the Natural Resources Service of Alberta Environment in Edmonton (403) 427-5209.
+The wettest parts of Clyde Fen support a weakly patterned, treeless fen with alternating higher, drier strings of dwarf birch (Betula pumila), sedges (Carex spp.) and golden moss (Tomentypnum nitens); and lower, wetter flarks of sedges and brown mosses.
+The edges of the fen are dominated by tamarack, dwarf birch, buck-bean (Menyanthes trifoliata) and brown mosses.
+This grades into a black spruce –Labrador tea (Rhododendron groenlandicum)–golden moss/feathermoss forest as the soil moisture level drops.
+At higher and drier elevations a few small areas of white spruce–aspen /balsam poplar (Picea glauca–Populus tremuloides/P. balsamifera) forest can be found.
+There are also two sand ridges in the area with an open jack pine–northern rice grass (Pinus banksiana–Piptatheropsis pungens) forest.

-ANPC, Box 52099 Garneau Postal Outlet, Edmonton AB T6G2T5 ; firstname.lastname@example.org ; All content copyright ANPC 2016
+ANPC, Box 52099 Garneau Postal Outlet, Edmonton AB T6G2T5 ; firstname.lastname@example.org ; All content copyright ANPC 2023